 Matcha Green Tea Experience

 The trip started off right away with sun shines and match green tea.
-A professional tea master who was originally lived in Yokohama prefecture, next to Tokyo, moved to Kagoshima to devote her time became a tea master in Japan.
+A professional tea master who was originally lived in Yokohama city, next to Tokyo, moved to Kagoshima to devote her time became a tea master in Japan.
 Tea is an extremely exquisite delicacy that people train all of their lives to master how to make it, serve it, and present it.
-This time around, our tea master, originally from Yokohoma prefecture, has been studying the art of tea for over 30 years.
+This time around, our tea master, originally from Yokohoma city, has been studying the art of tea for over 30 years.

 If you haven’t had real matcha green tea, I highly recommend it!
 There is nothing more balanced in life than a bitter tea taste with a sweet snack to follow.
 It’s like a roller-coaster of various tastes in your mouth.
 Make sure to hold on!

-Minami-Satsuma city is known for its samurai festival that takes place every year in Autumn.
+Minami-Satsuma city is known for its samurai festival that takes place every Autumn.
 Kagoshima prefecture’s samurai culture is still very present with all of its festivals and cultural experiences dedicated to introducing the samurai culture to visitors.

 One of the more well-known local events is The Samurai Festival.
 A mix of the local men and young boys who pose as samurai, devoting time to do a ceremonial parade in Takeda shrine.